Germany boasts balanced budget, resists euro zone stimulus

 CDU general secretary Peter Tauber said the “historic success” sent a clear signal to the rest of Europe that Berlin was leading by example and spending only money in its coffers.
 “This marks a turning point in financial policy: We’ve finally put an end to living beyond our means on credit,” he said.

-Germans still harbour deep-seated fears of inflation due to the hyperinflation of the 1920s that wiped out an entire generation’s savings, and many have an aversion to debt.
+Germans still harbor deep-seated fears of inflation due to the hyperinflation of the 1920s that wiped out an entire generation’s savings, and many have an aversion to debt.

 Christian Schulz, economist at Berenberg Bank, said the government had staked a lot of credibility on balancing the budget and would reap a political dividend from voters “who are very keen on the German government not borrowing more”.